MarcooLopez/Genomic-Selection/README.md

 ## Parametric regression
-Is the especial case where the functions is a **linear model** of the marker genotypes, that is
+The genotypic value of an individual is estimated using a **linear model** in which a linear combination of the marker genotypes are used, that is

 ![](https://latex.codecogs.com/gif.latex?f%28%5Ctextbf%7Bx%7D_i%29%3D%5Cmu&plus;%5Csum_%7Bj%3D1%7D%5Epx_%7Bij%7D%5Cbeta_j)